Taylor-S-Smith/SmashUpCSharp/SmashUpBackend/README.md

 Rules Variance/TODO:
 - Choosing factions doesn't follow any rules standard
 - "Build the Base Deck" includes faction bases, not set bases

+Event Approach Rules:
+- Events should only be used for logic that:
+	- Applies to an unknown number of objects
+	- Will not be the same for each object